 We now prove Theorem~\ref{thm: long-scaffold}.

-\begin{proof} Let $F\colon \Gamma\to\RR$ be a balanced function and $\Gamma_0$ an allowable frame.
-Let $e_1,\ldots,e_m$ be the contracted edges connecting the frame to the forest and let $T_1,\ldots,T_m$ be the trees comprising this forest.
-By viewing the half edge of $e_i$ that is incident to $T_i$ we obtain a balanced map $T_i\to\RR$, where this ray is contracted.
+\begin{proof} Let $F\colon \Gamma\to\RR$ be a balanced function and let $\Gamma_0$ be an allowable frame.
+Let $e_1,\ldots,e_m$ be the contracted edges connecting the frame to the forest, and let $T_1,\ldots,T_m$ be the trees comprising this forest.
+Viewing the half-edge of $e_i$ that is incident to $T_i$, we obtain a balanced map $T_i\to\RR$ in which this ray is contracted.

-Consider $\Gamma_0\to \RR$ and shrink all the bounded edges to have length $0$.
-The result is a graph $\Gamma_0^\star$ a unique vertex, which we label as having genus equal to the genus of $\Gamma_0$.
-Attach all the contracted connecting edges to this unique vertex.
-The resulting tropical map is realizable.
-This follows, for example, from closedness of the realizable locus.
+Consider the restriction $\Gamma_0\to \RR$ and shrink all bounded edges of $\Gamma_0$ to length $0$.
+The result is a graph $\Gamma_0^\star$ consisting of a unique vertex, which we label with genus equal to the genus of $\Gamma_0$.
+Attach all the contracted connecting edges to this vertex.
+The resulting tropical map is realizable, for example by closedness of the realizable locus.

-By varying the lengths $e_1,\ldots,e_m$ we obtain a cone of realizable tropical curves, and thereby an cone in $\overline {\sf D}_g^{\sf trop}(A)$.
-Since the latter is closed, the point on the face at infinity corresponding to setting all these edge lengths to infinity is realizable.
-Now consider the map\footnote{Strictly speaking, we should allow the target to be compactified as well, but since the infinite edges are all contracted this is unnecessary.} $\Gamma^\infty\to\RR$ with the edge lengths of $e_i$ set equal to infinity.
+By varying the lengths of $e_1,\ldots,e_m$, we obtain a cone of realizable tropical curves and thereby a cone in $\overline{\sf D}_g^{\sf trop}(A)$.
+Since the latter is closed, the point on the face at infinity corresponding to setting all these edge lengths equal to infinity is also realizable.
+Consider the map\footnote{Strictly speaking, we should allow the target to be compactified as well.
+However, since the infinite edges are all contracted, this is unnecessary.}